Carl von Garaguly: Life and career

 Garaguly was a child prodigy, performing in public from the age of 6, having received his first violin lessons from his father.
 By the age of 10 he was undertaking concert tours.

-He studied violin with Jenő Hubay at the Hungarian State Academy in 1907-08, and with Henri Marteau at the Berlin High School for Music from 1914–16, and was a member of the Marteau Society.
+He studied violin with Jenő Hubay at the Hungarian State Academy in 1907–08, and with Henri Marteau at the Berlin High School for Music from 1914 to 1916, and was a member of the Marteau Society.

 Aged 17 he became the assistant deputy leader of the Berlin Philharmonic Orchestra.
-During war service he made concert tours for the Red Cross before teaching for a time at the Conservatory of Arad, Transylvannia.
+During war service he made concert tours for the Red Cross before teaching for a time at the Conservatory of Arad, Transylvania.

 Garaguly moved to Sweden in 1923 and from that year until 1930 he was the leader of the Gothenburg Symphony Orchestra, and also first violin of the Gothenburg Quartet.

 Garaguly began his association with the Stockholm Concert Society (today the Royal Stockholm Philharmonic Orchestra) in 1930 as deputy leader, in which post he also performed solos in concert works by Mozart, Wieniawski, Pergament, Berwald, Mendelssohn and Hubay.

 He continued as deputy leader up until being appointed principal conductor of the orchestra from 1942 until 1953.

 Having studied conducting with Clemens Krauss he had made his debut as conductor in March 1940, having previously conducted two schools concerts.
 During his tenure he led nearly 300 concerts, as well 100 school or youth concerts.
 He conducted two concerts in London in 1952 during the orchestra's visit.
 Garaguly's appointment was not universally welcomed, with some criticizing the orchestra board for not giving the job to Tor Mann.
-In addition, Kurt Atterberg attacked Garaguly’s nomination because he was not born in Sweden (although he had lived there for half his life and was married to a Swedish woman).
+In addition, Kurt Atterberg attacked Garaguly's nomination because he was not born in Sweden (although he had lived there for half his life and was married to a Swedish woman).

 His primary repertoire interest was modern music, but he also conducted the major classics.
 His rehearsal and preparation was much admired and the orchestra became more reliable technically during his tenure.
 His final appearance conducting the orchestra was on 26 October 1982.

 Garaguly was named music director of Harmonien (the Bergen Philharmonic Orchestra) in 1952.
-He was conductor of the Arnhem Symphony Orchestra (officially called Het Gelders Orkest (HGO) in Dutch) from 1959-1972, and the Sønderjyllands Symfoniorkester in Denmark from 1965 to 1979, while also returning to Stockholm to guest conduct.
+He was conductor of the Arnhem Symphony Orchestra (officially called Het Gelders Orkest (HGO) in Dutch) from 1959 to 1972, and the Sønderjyllands Symfoniorkester in Denmark from 1965 to 1979, while also returning to Stockholm to guest conduct.

 He gave the premiere of the symphony of Anne-Marie Ørbeck in 1954 in Bergen.